Ambitious new plan taking shape at Wilyun Pools Farm

 Image of seeds for Acacia leioderma, A. varia var. parviflora, A. subcaerulea, A. harveyi, A. cyclops & A. pulchella.

-December 2021 – six wattle species are being collected on Wilyun Pools Farm to include in a seed mix for a 22-hectare wildlife corridor planting in 2022: Acacia leioderma, A. varia var. parviflora, A. subcaerulea, A. harveyi, A. cyclops & A. pulchella.
+December 2021 – six wattle species collected on Wilyun Pools Farm as part of a seed mix for a 22-hectare wildlife corridor planting in 2022: Acacia leioderma, A. varia var. parviflora, A. subcaerulea, A. harveyi, A. cyclops and A. pulchella.

 Image of Sylvia says germinating hundreds of native plant seeds in the farm’s nursery is a very addictive activity—every few hours she wants to see how many more have pushed their way up through the soil!
 These are Banksia praemorsa seedlings.